Wizards are off the mark again, fall at home to Kings as skid reaches five

 Washington shot 48.9 percent overall to Sacramento’s 44.1 percent, but the Kings’ three-point shooting — not entirely impressive, at 30.3 percent — was more than enough to put them over the top.
 The Wizards’ turnovers also resulted in 26 points.

-Brooks attributed the result to inconsistent focus throughout the game that infected both offense and defense.
-To Beal, lackadaisical defense was the primary downfall that led to poor three-point shooting.
+Brooks attributed the result to inconsistent focus that infected both the offense and defense.
+To Beal, lackadaisical defense led to poor three-point shooting.

-It is the inconsistent defense, Beal said, that’s leading to Washington’s wild swings.
-The team has now matched their February win streak in which they won seven of eight games with an identical record, but in the reverse.
-The Wizards have lost seven of their past eight.
+Inconsistent defense, Beal said, is leading to Washington’s wild swings.
+The team had a stretch of seven wins in eight games last month.
+Now they’ve lost seven of eight.

+Explaining the difference in those results, Westbrook said: “Defending.
+I mean there’s a lot of different things, but overall our defense is not what it was.”